On Markowitz's pseudodistance for conformal manifolds

-There are two natural topologies on the space $\PPL(I,M)$: the uniform topology and the smooth topology, with the latter being stronger than the former.
-The goal of this section is to show that, in fact, these two topologies coincide.
+There are two natural topologies on the space $\PPL(I,M)$: the uniform topology and the smooth topology, the latter being stronger than the former.
+The aim of this section is to show that, in fact, these two topologies coincide.
 To that end, we will prove the following.

 \begin{prop} Let $(g_k)$ be a sequence of pseudo-Riemannian metrics on $M$ converging to a metric $g$ in the $C^m$ topology, for $m\geq 2$.
 Let $(\gamma_k:I\to M)$ be a sequence of projectively parametrized lightlike geodesics for $(g_k)$.
-If $(\gamma_k)$ converges uniformly on compact subsets to a curve $\gamma:I\to M$, then $\gamma$ is a projectively parametrized lightlike geodesic for $g$ and $(\gamma_k)$ converges to $\gamma$ in the $C^{m+1}$ topology. \end{prop}
+If $(\gamma_k)$ converges uniformly on compact subsets to a curve $\gamma:I\to M$, then $\gamma$ is a projectively parametrized lightlike geodesic for $g$, and $(\gamma_k)$ converges to $\gamma$ in the $C^{m+1}$ topology. \end{prop}

 Applying the previous proposition to a constant sequence of metrics $(g_k=g)$ yields the equality of the previously mentioned topologies.

 \begin{cor} Let $(M,[g])$ be a conformal manifold.
 Then the uniform topology on $\PPL(I,M)$ coincides with the smooth topology. \end{cor}